cdapio/cdap/cdap-docs/pipelines/source/developing-plugins/creating-a-plugin.rst

 - ``joinOn()``: This method will be called for every object that is received from the previous stage.
 This method returns a join key for each object it recieves.
   Objects with the same join key will be grouped together for the ``merge`` method.
-- ``getJoinConfig()``: This method will be called by Hydrator to find out the type of join to be performed.
+- ``getJoinConfig()``: This method will be called by the CDAP Pipeline to find out the type of join to be performed.
   The config specifies which input stages are ``requiredInputs``.
 Records from a required input will always be present in the ``merge()`` method.
 Records from a non-required input will only be present in the ``merge()`` method if they meet the join criteria.
 In other words,